Travel to Peru for 1 month: the ultimate travel itinerary

 Day 4-5: Learn about the Incas in the Sacred Valley

-A must-visit on your trip around Peru is undoubtedly the Sacred Valley.
+Wen you travel to Peru you cannot miss the Sacred Valley.
 The Sacred Valley is tucked between Cusco and Machu Picchu (next on the itinerary!), and therefore the ideal stop.
-The Valley runs along the Urubamaba River, filled with picturesque towns and well-maintained Inca ruins, each of which has its own myths and uniqueness.
+The Valley runs along the Urubamba River, filled with picturesque towns and well-maintained Inca ruins, each of which has its own myths and uniqueness.
 Be prepared to fall in love with the century-old Inca terraces, misty hillsides, cobblestone streets, traditional Andean customs and clothing, and colorful markets.

-Best places to visit in the Sacred Valley
+The best places to visit in the Sacred Valley include:

 With its cobblestone streets, colonial architecture, and friendly atmosphere, this town is the most charming one in the Sacred Valley.
 The town is mostly visited for its Inca fortress which is located right at the edge of the town, on a steep hillside.
 The ruins are well worth a visit, and it is recommended to go with a guide.
 If you are searching for a little more of a thrill, climb up to the Inca Granaries of Pinkullana.
 Located on the opposite side of the ruins, this place is a prime sunset spot.
 However, the path is very steep and narrow, thus not for the faint-hearted.